| Department of Indigenous Cultures History and course orientation

 of the major, 39 credits of general education

 courses, and 4 credits of physical education.
+Compulsory courses of the majorResearch Methods of Social Sciences/ Introduction

 to Indigenous Peoples in Taiwan/ Introduction